wiiznokes/LibreFanControl/README.md

 # LibreFanControl

-**
+⚠️

-This project is deprecated.
-I'm working on a new version practically rewritten from scratch in Rust.
+## This project is deprecated.
+The new version is here: https://github.com/wiiznokes/fan-control
-It will be more efficient, will not use services, and will better support Linux.
-This is the repo: https://github.com/wiiznokes/fan-control **

 <details>
 <summary><h3>Translation</h3></summary>